10 Uses for Paper Towels

 That said, there are a lot of great things you can use paper towels for, so let's explore some of them!

-2. Keep greens and herbs fresh
+2. Keeping greens and herbs fresh

-Lettuce, herbs, chard, and other greens can tend to wilt in the fridge.
+Lettuce, herbs, kale, and other greens tend to wilt in the fridge.
 Add a moist paper towel to the bag they're kept in, and notice how their lives are dramatically extended!
 The paper towel holds moisture to maintain a comfortable humidity level, without keeping the greens damp and allowing them to start rotting.

 3. The bread trick